 Is this a saturated model?
 Explain your answer.

 This is not a saturated model.
-There are two parameters to the model, the intercept and the slope, but there are more than two possible values for the predictor variable since age is treated continuously by the model.
+There are two parameters to the model, the intercept and the slope, but there are more than two possible values for the predictor variable since age is treated continuously by the model (in fact, there are 31 distinct age groups).
+3/3

 Based on your regression model, what is the estimated mean LDL level among a population of 70 year old subjects?